FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/README_LINUX_USERS.md

 ## Running on Different Distributions

-If FortuvaBot doesn't work on your distribution:
+If FortuvaEngine doesn't work on your distribution:

 1. Make sure all system libraries are installed (see step 1)
 2. Check if your distribution uses an older glibc version